-After the umbilical cord has been clamped and cut, your doctor will sanitize a small section of the cord and insert the collection bag needle.
+After the umbilical cord has been clamped and cut, your doctor or midwife will sanitize a small section of the cord and insert the collection bag needle.
 The excess blood that had remained in the placenta and umbilical cord after your baby's birth will flow into the collection bag by gravity.
 When the flow stops, the collection bag is sealed, labeled and ready for transport to the laboratory.

 The collection process occurs after your baby is born and the umbilical cord has been clamped and cut.
 It does not interfere with the delivery or care of your newborn.

 Your MiracleCord StemCare® collection kit includes an FDA approved sterile cord blood collection bag that is safe for use in the sterile field, should you deliver by C-section.

 Your MiracleCord StemCare® thermal collection kit will be sent to you as soon as you enroll.
-Click here to Enroll Online, or call 1-888-743-2673 and our customer service representatives will be happy to assist you.

 Any delay until processing your baby's cord blood and cord tissue can result in a significant loss of viable stem cells.

 MiracleCord has the unique ability to process your baby's cord blood and cord tissue within 12 hours of collection with our exclusive TimeCritical® processing.2

 Shortly after your baby's cord blood and cord tissue have been collected, call 888-917-7447 to let us know your StemCare® collection kit is ready for pick up.

 FedEx is a registered trademark of Federal Express Corporation; UPS is a registered trademark of United Parcel Service of America, Inc.

-The combination of MiracleCord's specially designed StemCare® thermal collection kit and utilization of our direct medical courier service ensures that your baby's cord blood and cord tissue will be kept at a consistent temperature from your hospital room to our laboratory.
+The combination of MiracleCord's specially designed StemCare® collection kit with built-in thermal stabilizers, and the utilization of our direct medical courier service ensures that your baby's cord blood and cord tissue will be kept at a consistent temperature from your hospital room to our laboratory.

 Some doctors charge a small fee for the cord blood and cord tissue collection procedure, which may be covered by your insurance company.